Liljoe3106/Website/README.md

             border-radius: 15px;
             padding: 20px;
             margin: 10px auto;
-            position: relative;
-            max-width: 80%; /* Prevents it from taking too much space */
+            max-width: 100%; /* Prevents it from taking too much space */
             box-shadow: 0 4px 10px rgba(0, 0, 0, 0.3);
             min-height: 150px; /* Sets a minimum height but allows for growth */
             word-wrap: break-word; /* Ensures long words or sentences break correctly */ }

+        /* Ensure only one review is visible at a time */ .review-slider {
+            max-width: 800px;
+            overflow: hidden;
+        }

+        .review-slides div {
+            width: 100%;
+            flex-shrink: 0;
+        }

         /* Yellow stars for reviews */